NollieBigHeel/FinalProject/README.md

 I am doing this project as it is the final project from my course at QA.

 ### How I excpected the challenge to go?
-I expected the challeng to go better with less problems, but have managed, to overcome most issues in the end.
+I expected the challeng to go better with less problems, but have managed to overcome most issues in the end.

 ### What went well?